thedumbtechguy/ansible-role-semaphore/README.md

 ## Requirements

 - wget: Required to download `bootstrap.sh`.
-- [thedumbtechguy.mariadb](https://galaxy.ansible.com/thedumbtechguy/mariadb/): Required to setup mariadb.
+- [thedumbtechguy.configure-ansible](https://galaxy.ansible.com/thedumbtechguy/configure-ansible/): Required to setup ansible.
 Installed if not available.
 - [thedumbtechguy.logrotate](https://galaxy.ansible.com/thedumbtechguy/logrotate/): Required to setup logrotate.
+Installed if not available.
+- [thedumbtechguy.mariadb](https://galaxy.ansible.com/thedumbtechguy/mariadb/): Required to setup mariadb.
 Installed if not available.

 > This role has been tested on `Ubuntu 16.04` and `Ubuntu 16.10` only.